US conducts strike in Iraq on Kataib Hezbollah commander responsible for attacks on American forces | KRDO

 The Iraqi government said the US’ strikes killed at least 16 people, including civilians.
 Pentagon officials have said only that US Central Command is continuing its battle damage assessment of the military action.
 The US did not notify Iraq ahead of the series of strikes it carried out in the country last week.

-In a statement after the strikes, Iraq called the US action a “flagrant violation of Iraq’s sovereignty.”
+In a statement after previous strikes, Iraq called the US action a “flagrant violation of Iraq’s sovereignty.”

 “The United States’ aggression against Al-Qa’im in Anbar Governorate and other Iraqi border areas in the west of the country, which resulted in the deaths of many Iraqi citizens, represents a flagrant violation of Iraq’s sovereignty,” the statement said.
 “Despite the Iraqi government’s repeated denouncements of such actions, these attacks further escalate tensions and threaten regional security and stability.”